alexocode/talks/tracing-in-elixir/tracing-in-elixir.md

 4. "Look into OpenTracing, you must"
 5. OpenTracing: Vendor-neutral APIs and instrumentation for distributed tracing
 6. Otter, ExRay more?
 7. "Woho!
-Working Prove of Concept!"
+Working Proof of Concept!"
 8. Integrate tracing without much code changes?
   - Carriers in OpenTracing, no support in Otter
   - Global State? ets table?
 When to clean